Acts Chapter Two

 Acts 2:16 & 17

-No, this is what was spoken of by the prophet Joel: "In the last days, God says, I will pour out my Spirit on all people.
-Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams."
+No, this is what was spoken about through the prophet Yo'el: 'ADONAI says: "In the Last Days, I will pour out from my Spirit upon everyone.
+Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams.

 Acts 2:18 & 19

-Even on my servants, both men and women, I will pour out my Spirit in those days, and they will prophesy.
-I will show wonders in the heaven above and signs on the earth below, blood and fire and billows of smoke.
+Even on my slaves, both men and women, will I pour out from my Spirit in those days; and they will prophesy.
+I will perform miracles in the sky above and signs on the earth below blood, fire and thick smoke.

 Acts 2:20 & 21

-The sun will be turned to darkness and the moon to blood before the coming of the great and glorious day of the Lord.
-And everyone who calls on the name of the Lord will be saved.
+The sun will become dark and the moon blood before the great and fearful Day of ADONAI comes.
+And then, whoever calls on the name of ADONAI will be saved."'

-Peter is still quoting from the prophet Joel here.
-The first part, with the darkness and blood red moon actually happened when Jesus was crucified.
+Peter is still quoting from the prophet Joel here and these same signs are spoken of in Revelation 6:12.
 The last part is such an awesome promise but also is a stumbling block for many.
 It seems like it is too easy to be saved by just calling on the name of the Lord but that is what it says.
 Many want to add a bunch of rules or other things but it really is that simple to be saved.

 Acts 2:22